nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 **app.nim**

-The main thread prepares tasks by reading `todo_urls.json`.
-Then it sends JSON data to a channel.
+The main thread prepares tasks by reading `todo_urls.json`, and then it sends JSON data to a channel.
 The crawl thread does the actual work - it receives URL data from the channel and downloads the contents using the `httpclient` module.

 ```nim
 import std/channels